I co-founded and ran Hyde and Turk Performance Works in San Francisco,

 meaning of words such as "paradox" and "irony' really dawned on me.

-of all ages, from Kinder to adult.
-Currently, I am a studio teacher, teaching child actors on the sets of commercials, movies and television shows, a solo performance instructor at iO West, and a writer and performer throughout the city of Los Angeles.
+I have been a K-12 teacher for seventeen years and a studio teacher, teaching child actors on the sets of commercials, movies and television shows, a solo performance instructor at iO West, and a writer and performer throughout the city of Los Angeles.